<

 Key facts

-• Construction and operation of a 260ML/day seawater desalination plant (in two stages) in the Spencer Gulf connected to northern South Australia via up to 600km of pipeline.
+• Construction and operation of an industrial-scale seawater desalination plant in the Spencer Gulf connected to northern South Australia via several hundred kilometres of pipeline.

 • Location: Seawater drawn from the Spencer Gulf.
 The main transfer pipeline (up to 600km in length), will link Eastern Eyre Peninsula, Whyalla, Port Augusta, Woomera, Carapateena, Roxby Downs, Pimba, and Olympic Dam.